 The credit base of an applicant institution eligible for the Research Support Fund includes credits generated by research conducted at the institution as well as research conducted at affiliated research institutes, hospitals and other facilities.
 Federal research funding awarded to researchers at affiliated organizations is credited to the applicant institution in the annual grant calculation exercise only if the affiliation is duly confirmed in the Affiliated Organizations Validation Form (see below).
 Note that institutions must confirm their affiliations annually, even in cases where their affiliations have not changed from the previous year.

 Annual validation of affiliated organizations

 All institutions applying for a Research Support Fund grant must validate their institutional affiliations every year by submitting an Affiliated Organization Validation Form by the grant application deadline.

-The Secretariat contacts applicant institutions (i.e., grantees) to confirm their list of affiliated organizations (including primary and sub-affiliates).
-The list of affiliations provided in the form is used by the program to identify and allocate all of the potential credits to an institution in preparation for the next fiscal year’s grant calculation exercise.
+The list of affiliations is used by program staff to identify and allocate all of the potential credits to an institution in preparation for the next fiscal year’s grant calculation exercise.
 A comprehensive list of all the organizations that are either directly or indirectly affiliated to the applicant institution is required to ensure that an applicant institution receives its share of the Research Support Fund budget.